ndrean/caching_an_api/README.md

 ## k8 DNS

+Ingress or LoadBalancer provided by the cloud plateform.

+k8 will assign IP address to pods.
+Since pods can get destroyed and created, and can even run on different machines, we create a **service** to expose these pods to the k8 cluster.
+The service reaches for pods that match a given **selector**: we set a selector label in the pods, and the same selector label in the service.
+For example, name a service `metadata.name: svc-myapp`, add the selector label in `metadata.labels.app: myapp`, assign a `port`in `specs.ports.port: 3001` or it's name `specs.ports.name: epmd`.
+Then any pod within the cluster can access pods labeled `app: myapp` through this service at `http://svc-myapp.<namespace>:3001`.
+This service will act as a **load-balancer** to the matched pods.
+This creates endpoints for the service based on the label for DNS resolution.
+The `targetPort` is the target port of the containers in the pods, the `port` is where the service can be reached within the cluster, and the `nodeport` is where the service can be reached from outside.
+Since asing a `nodePort` to an internal ClusterIP to publically reach this service (outside of the cluster) has significant downsides for production use, we put in front of the ClusterIP a service of type **loadbalancer** or **ingress**.

+-**loadbalancer**.
+We specifiy there the `nodePort: 30150`. is specified. -**ingress**.
+This needs an implementation of an **Ingress controler** which processes the rules written in the **Ingress** service.
+The controller can be for example **Nginx Ingress Controller** or other solutions in [cloud environment](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

+> Kubernetes does not offer an implementation of network load balancers (Services of type LoadBalancer) for bare-metal clusters, so you can check [bare-metal](https://kubernetes.github.io/ingress-nginx/deploy/baremetal/), and also [metallb](https://metallb.universe.tf/).

+The service `Ingress` describes the redirecting `rules`.
+If we want to reach "https://domain/shops", then we have a rule with `rules.host: domain`and `rules.http.paths: /shops` and we specify the link to the internal ClusterIP that should serve the request: we set `rules.http.paths.backend.serviceName: my-app-svc` (the ClusterIP name) and `rules.http.paths.backend.servicePort: 3000`, which is this ClusterIP `port`.

+while the LoadBalancer service will only routing.

+`kube-proxy` will manage the **iptables** from the Linux kernel of the machines.
+In front of

+Since IP address can change, instead use DNS which resolves a name to an IP address. `kube-dns` manages this.

+- update DNS records,
+- point the DNS to the load-balancer

 In a Kubernetes cluster, service acts as a Service Discovery mechanism.
 When deploying a service, a DNS name is assigned to it.
 These DNS names can be used to communicate with the services and the upstream backing pods.

 Kubernetes DNS service named as kube-dns, which has a static IP.
 This address of name-server is stored under /etc/resolv.conf on each pod and generally it should pickup from host /etc/resolv.conf.
 DNS naming rules resolve pod and service DNS to their corresponding cluster IPs.
 Kubernetes DNS support forward lookup (A records), port lookup (SRV records) and some other options.

+Pods deployed through deployments use a **service** to communicate with other pods.
+Indeed, the IP address of pods will changed constantly upon destruction and creation.
+The service will provide a fixed accessible IP address and proxies the deployed pods by **load-balacing**.
+The service will be of type **ClusterIP**, the default type.
+You set the `targetPort`(in the Service `spec.ports.targetPort`) to be the `containerPort`(in the Deployment `spec.template.spec.containers.ports.containerPort`).
+There are use cases where you want to reach for a specific pod.
+For example, pods deployed as StatefulSet, where each pod have a unique fixed name.
+Databases are deployed as StatefulSet with a master and workers.
+Another example of interest are distributed nodes of a BEAM cluster.
+To create the clsuter, BEAM needs to know each individual full name.
+If a client needs to figure out IP addresses, it can whether call k8 API server to get all the addresses and names, or wether use the DNS lookup.
+A DNS lookup for a service returns the `ClusterIP` address.
+Since the service acts as a **load-balancer**, it will randomly commnunicate with one of the pods linked to this service.
+When `ClusterIP` is set to `none`, then the DNS lookup will return the PodIP instead.
+A service set with `clusterIP: none` is called a **headless** service

+Pods can be reached by external traffic (from the cluster) when we assign a NodePort to the service.
+We set a fixed address (range from 30000 to 32767).

 When deploying regular service resource K8s allocates IP address (cluster Ip) for it.
 This is being used as an the single entry point for pods backed by the service,which enables it to act as a proxy for upstream pods.
 And also regular services are assigned a DNS A record which resolves to the cluster IP of the service.
 And also DNS SRV Records are created for named ports of the service which resolves to the port number and the domain name.